JoakimLindbom/flask-example/README.md

 Flask on OpenShift
 ==================

+NOTE: This repository is for openshift v2 only.
+For a v3 python example, see: https://github.com/openshift/django-ex

 This git repository helps you get up and running quickly w/ a Flask installation on OpenShift.